Ax-Kochen-Ershov principles for finitely ramified henselian fields: Introduction

 The model theory of finitely ramified henselian valued fields was first studied independently by Ershov (see \cite{ErshovMult} for an English version) and Ziegler \cite{ZieglerDiss}.
 They show that an embedding of finitely ramified henselian valued fields is elementary if and only if the induced embeddings of value group and residue field are elementary.
 However, without further structure on the residue field, reducing elementary equivalence and existential equivalence to corresponding properties of residue field and value group fails: this is illustrated in Examples \ref{ex:notAKE} and \ref{ex:hiding} below.
 It was previously shown in \cite{Ditt22} (see Example \ref{ex:hidex}) that even a transfer of existential decidability fails.

 Therefore, in the present article we regard the residue fields of the valued fields under consideration as $\Ldagger{e}$-structures, where $\Ldagger{e}$ is an expansion of the language of rings defined in Section~\ref{sec:eisenstein}.
-This additional structure is definable in the valued field and admits natural characterizations (see Remark~\ref{rem:characterise-dagger} and Remark~\ref{rem:induced-str}).
+This additional structure is parameter-freely definable in the valued field and admits natural characterizations (see Remark~\ref{rem:characterise-dagger} and Remark~\ref{rem:induced-str}), and it is also $\Lring$-definable on the residue field, albeit with parameters.
 Our main results can now be stated as follows. \begin{mtheorem} Let $(K,v)$ and $(L,w)$ be two finitely ramified henselian valued fields of mixed characteristic $(0,p)$ of initial ramification $e$.
 Then, we have

 \end{mtheorem} This theorem is proven (as Theorem~\ref{thm:AKE1}, Corollary~\ref{cor:etheory} and Theorem~\ref{thm:exemb}) in Section~\ref{sec:AKE}.
 We also give a proof of the analogous version for $\preceq$ first shown by Ershov and Ziegler.